EnterpriseDB/repmgr/README.md

 * if you need `repmgr` to copy configuration files from outside the PostgreSQL data directory
+* when using `rsync` to clone a standby
 * to perform switchover operations
-* when using `rsync` to clone a standby
+* when executing `repmgr cluster matrix` and `repmgr cluster diagnose`

 In these cases `rsync` is required on all servers too.